radubotanel99/MyBooks/README.md

 - Edit book details including title, author, publisher, category, description, and other fields.
 - Delete books from the library.
 - Categorize books into different categories for easy organization.
-- Track borrowing status to know if a book is borrowed or available.
+- Track lent status to know if a book is lent to somebody or available.
 - Maintain a record of book details like series, volume, published date, and number of pages.

 ## Installation